Helping our client return home after a hospital stay

 “We cannot achieve this if live-in care is dismissed at the first hurdle.
 We must be able to work with hospitals and local authorities to safely discharge people back into the places and communities they call home.”

-If you would like to find out more about Promedica24’s live-in care services in West Sussex, please visit our website or contact Chris White-Smith, West Sussex Regional Partner at C.White-Smith@promedica24.co.uk or 07836 256639.
+If you would like to find out more about Promedica24’s live-in care services in Worthing, please contact Chris White-Smith, West Sussex Regional Partner at C.White-Smith@promedica24.co.uk or 07836 256639.